Data Collection Overview

 Health and Lifestyle Questionnaire (HLQ):

-This survey contained questions about personal and family health history, cancer screening tests, reproductive health, smoking, sun exposure, spirituality, social support and stress, body measurements and demographic characteristics.
+This questionnaire contained sections about personal and family health history, cancer screening tests, reproductive health, smoking, sun exposure, spirituality, social support and stress, body measurements and demographic characteristics.

-This food frequency questionnaire was intended to assess food and nutrient intakes in the year prior to questionnaire completion.
+This food frequency questionnaire was intended to assess food and nutrient intakes by Research Participants in the year prior to questionnaire completion.

 Past Year Total Physical Activity Questionnaire (PYTPAQ):